dupeljan/conference04.20/README.md

 # conference04.20
-program.py allow you to test algorithm deskribed in the article
+program.py and morphEx.py allow you to test algorithm described in the article

+requirements: cv2, numpy